Laurence890/Laurence890.github.io/index.md

 * Lab 4

     Lab 4, part 2, was also one of my favorites.
 This part involved guessing the other player’s secret number.
-It was relatively easy to code, using a combination of std::cout/cin and if-statements, but, I found it to have a lot of charm to it as well.
+It was relatively easy to code, using a combination of std::cout/cin and if-statements, but I found it to have a lot of charm to it as well.
 Its simplistic yet creative design was reminiscent of old-school arcades.
 Games like Pong and Donkey Kong were all straightforward games with only one goal in mind yet, they offered an enjoyable experience for players.
 Further, this program reminded me of the first game I made in high school, which I spent several hours developing and refining.

 * Lab 12